 In 1949, he returned to teach at the “New Bezalel” and in 1952 was appointed its director, but passed away shortly thereafter due to illness.
 A year after he died, in 1953, Ben-Zvi was awarded the Israel Prize for Sculpture – the first year the prize was awarded.

-The Ben-Zvi collection in the Herzliya Museum of Contemporary Art was donated in 2023 by the estate of the late artist’s daughter, Dr. Ruth Ben-Zvi, with the support of close family friends and the estate trustees, Meira and Yitzhak Milnov.
+The Ben-Zvi collection in the Herzliya Museum of Contemporary Art was donated in 2023 by the estate of the late artist’s daughter, Dr. Ruth Ben-Zvi, with the support of close family friends and the estate trustees, Judge (retired) Yitzhak Milnov and his wife Meira Milnov.
 The collection comprises 35 sculptures in bronze, plaster, and stone, monuments’ designs, as well as his archives.

 The collection serves as a window into the artist’s meticulous working methods and creative process, employing various media, often exploring singular subjects or figures (many of which were destroyed by the artist), expressing a relentless pursuit of precision in form and expression.
 The works in the museum’s collection notably reflect Ben-Zvi’s keen interest in portraying the human figure through portraits, busts, and masks.